Find a Part Now

 Mercedes-Benz 600

 The Mercedes-Benz 600 (W100) is a line of ultra-luxury cars produced by Daimler-Benz from 1963 to 1981.
-The forerunner of the modern Maybach marque, the Grosser Mercedes ("Grand Mercedes") succeeded the Type 300d "Adenauer" as the company's flagship model.
-It was positioned above the 300-series Mercedes-Benz W112 in price, amenities, and status.
+The forerunner of the modern Maybach marque, the Grosser Mercedes ("Grand Mercedes") succeeded the Type 300d "Adenauer" (W189) as the company's flagship model.
+It was positioned above the subsequent 300-series (W112) in price, amenities, and status.
+In 1963 the Mercedes-Benz 600 was the most expensive car in the world.
 Its few competitors included British and American equivalents such as Rolls-Royce, Bentley, Lincoln Continental, Cadillac Series 75, and Imperial.
-It was well known for its ownership among celebrities and political leaders throughout the late 20th century.
+It was well known for its ownership among celebrities and political leaders and royalty throughout the late 20th century.
+Many experts and enthusiasts consider it to be the greatest luxury vehicle ever made.
+Even today owning a Mercedes-Benz 600 can be very expensive and extremely costly to maintain, they can cost as much as 3.5 million dollars.

 Generally, the short-wheelbase (SWB) models were designed to be owner-driven, whereas the long-wheelbase (LWB) and limousine models, often incorporating a central divider with power window, were intended for chauffeur operation.